oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Application and profiles of SD-JWT SHOULD be explicitly typed.
 See (#explicit_typing) for more details.

-It is the Issuer who decides which claims are selectively disclosable and which are not.
-End-User claims MAY be included as plaintext as well, e.g., if hiding the particular claims from the Verifier is not required in the intended use case.
+It is the Issuer who decides which claims are selectively disclosable by the Holder and which are not.
+Claims MAY be included as plaintext as well, e.g., if hiding the particular claims from the Verifier is not required in the intended use case.
 See (#sd-validity-claims) for considerations on making validity-controlling claims such as `exp` selectively disclosable.

 Claims that are not selectively disclosable are included in the SD-JWT in plaintext just as they would be in any other JSON structure.